JustasMasiulis/memory_signature/README.md

 jm::memory_signature ida_sig2("01 ??
 03 05");

-// to search for the pattern the class has .find member functions that takes 2 iterators wildcard_sig.find(search_range_begin, search_range_end);
+// to search for the pattern the class has .find member functions that takes 2 iterators
+// and returns an iterator to the first occurence wildcard_sig.find(search_range_begin, search_range_end);
 ```